Professor of Education (2000)

-Dr. Joseph M. Shosh is professor and chair of the Education Department at Moravian College, where he also directs the action research based graduate education program.
+Dr. Joseph M. Shosh is a professor of education at Moravian College, where he also directs the action research-based graduate education program.
 He is an initiator of the Action Research Network of the Americas (ARNA) and currently serves as Chair of the Executive Committee of the Coordinating Group.
 Dr. Shosh is associate editor of the International Handbook of Action Research (Palgrave Macmillan 2017) and is past recipient of the National Council of Teachers of English Paul and Kate Farmer English Journal Writing Award, the James N. Moffett Award for Classroom Research, and Cornell University’s Merrill Scholar Teaching Award.
 He has professional interests in teacher action research, curriculum negotiation, transactional approaches to teaching and learning, and urban education.
 His contributions to teacher action research have appeared in Action Researcher in Education, Educational Action Research, English Journal, Inquiry in Education, Teaching Education, and Value and Virtue in Practice-Based Research, among others.

 Dr. Shosh teaches courses in literacy education, composition, and educational research in addition to supervising secondary education candidates in Pennsylvania, New York City, and London.
 Prior to joining Moravian’s education faculty full-time, he taught both middle school and high school English, supervised English student teachers throughout Manhattan and the Bronx, and served as an ethnographer on a research team for the New York Network for School Renewal.